 Students who wish to enrol in a VET subject must complete a VET application form.
-Forms can be collected from the Senior Campus front office or downloaded from Compass.
+Forms can be collected from the Senior Campus front office or from the end of this handbook.

 Once the forms are submitted, preferences will be reviewed and enrolments will be processed accordingly.
 Students may be required to have an interview as part of the review process.